iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   versioning capabilities.

 - **Large [data file](/doc/user-guide/basic-concepts#data-files) tracking** is
-  enabled, by creating special files that point to the original data (in the
+  enabled, by creating special files that point to the original data (stored in the <abbr>cache</abbr>).
-  <abbr>cache</abbr>).
 These can be easily versioned with Git.

 - DVC makes data science projects **reproducible** by creating lightweight [pipelines](/doc/user-guide/basic-concepts#data-pipelines), using implicit dependency graphs.

+- **Remote storage**: DVC separates the project's code and pipeline configuration (typically in a Git repo) from the data it needs and produces.
+  Multiple providers are supported to push and distribute the cached data [remotely](/doc/command-reference/remote) (Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage, etc.) This is how data scientists transfer large data files or share a GPU-trained model with others.

+  > Remote storage is complementary from the basic features, and never required.

 - DVC is **platform agnostic**: It runs on all major operating systems (Linux, MacOS, and Windows), and works independently of the programming languages